jcalixte/rnrps/article/article.md

 #### PouchDb

-If CouchDb is able to store data in a server, PouchDb helps us manipulate data in locale database.
-PouchDb is really close to CouchDb, indeed, they share the same API!
-This is really cool!
+If CouchDb can store data in a server, PouchDb helps us manipulate data in locale database.
+PouchDb is close to CouchDb, indeed, they share the same API!
+This is so cool!

 [PouchDb Documentation](https://pouchdb.com/guides/replication.html)